mnaberez/pedisk2/README.md

 ## Credits

-The initial disassembly was done by Lee Davison.
+The initial ROM disassembly was done by Lee Davison.